slotThe/slotThe.github.io/posts/bqn-json.md

 ending up with an array of the form `⟨⟨"c"⟩, ⟨"a", "b"⟩, ⟨"a"⟩⟩`.

-Selecting the keys themselves is easy: just go to the colons, *nudge* them to consider the token before, and *select* from all strings.
+Selecting the keys themselves is easy: just go to the colons,
+*nudge* them to consider the token before, and *replicate* from all strings.

 ``` bqn
     cl